sasjs/cli.sasjs.io/docs/flow.md

 * `--source` (alias `-s`) - path to the flow definition source file (\*.json).
 * `--logFolder` (alias `-l`) - path to the folder where job logs will be saved.
 * `--csvFile` (alias `-c`) - path to the CSV file containing job statuses will be saved.
 This file is replaced if the command is re-executed.
 * `--target` (alias `-t`) - the target environment in which to deploy the services.
 If not specified, the first target will be used instead.
+The target can exist either in the local project configuration or in the global .sasjsrc file.

 ## Source JSON file